-DAIS offers three weekly, drop-in Community Support Groups for women across Dane County, one of which is Spanish speaking, and one is for women over 50.
-Women can join the Community Support Group whenever they wish.
-The Group is “peer-based,” meaning participants share and support each other.
+DAIS offers four weekly, drop-in Community Support Groups for women across Dane County, including a Spanish speaking group, a group for women over 50, and a group for family & friends of intimate partner survivors.
+Women can join Community Support Groups whenever they wish.
+The groups are “peer-based,” meaning participants share and support each other.
 Children’s services are available so that women may bring their children with them to group.
-The Community Support Group follows a regular format each time it meets.
+The Community Support Groups follow a regular format each time it meets.
 We start with a check-in (name, how they are feeling, if they want time to share), a quote or a poem with discussion about the selected piece, and finally open discussion.

-The goals of the DAIS Community Support Group are to decrease isolation, increase safety, and connect participants with other DAIS services and community resources.
+The goals of DAIS’ Community Support Groups are to decrease isolation, increase safety, and connect participants with other DAIS services and community resources.
 Please call the DAIS Help Line at 608-251-4445 for more information.